mariellefoster/marf-books/README.md

 - Caitlín R. Kiernan: Black Helicopters
 - No So Stories
 - Rebecca Roanhorse: Trail of Lightning
+- Becky Chambers: Record of a Spaceborn Few
+- Attack of the 50 Foot Blockchain

 ## Future
 - Ken Liu: The Paper Menagerie and Other Stories